Wooniety/Github-Workshop/files/branching.md

 4. Commit and push these changes
 5. Try to find these changes on the Github repository page by changing the branch

+## Merging
+1. Merge your branch into the main branch
+2. See these changes on Github

 ## Merge Conflict
+1.